ten-protocol/go-ten/design/fast_finality.md

 process and retrieving the rollups from the L1.
 Other network nodes treat each node in the cluster as a regular node (e.g. transactions are gossiped normally, and not targeted specifically at the leader node).

+The cluster's leader is selected via an RPC operation on the corresponding host.
+It is the responsibility of the sequencer's operator to monitor the healthiness of the hosts and enclaves, assign new leaders, and restart any down hosts and enclaves.

 In the event that a follower crashes, it can be restarted and recover data from the leader, just like a regular node.
+If the event that the leader crashes, the sequencer operator must select a new leader.

-If the leader crashes, a single light batch (the latest) will be lost.
-TODO - HANDLING THIS LOST LIGHT BATCH
+The key risk during failover is that a single light batch (the latest) may be lost.
+There are two specific issues that must be handled:

-The cluster's leader is selected via an RPC operation on the host.
-It is the responsibility of the sequencer's operator to monitor the healthiness of the hosts and enclaves, assign new leaders, and restart any down hosts and enclaves.
+1. Determining whether the light batch was truly lost.
+A new leader may come online and consider the latest light batch to have been lost, when in fact it had already been sent to other nodes before the crash
+2. Returning the crashed leader to a consistent state.
+When the new leader comes back online, their database may contain a light batch that was never distributed, and now represents a fork

+To avert (1), the leader must prioritise its followers when gossiping light batches.
+There is still a risk that some followers will have received the light batch before the crash, but another follower that hasn't received it is selected as leader.
+For this reason, the new leader must also poll the other followers for the latest light batch when it comes online.

+To avert (2), we need to be able to overwrite the state of the recovered leader.
+However, this must be handled carefully - if a node's state can be overwritten arbitrarily, the node can be used to front-run by repeatedly writing new light-batch chains and inspecting the results.
+To address this, an enclave's light-batch chain can only be overwritten immediately after start-up.
+The recovered leader will poll its former followers for conflicting light batches, and overwrite any light-batches at the same height.
+Once the leader starts normal execution, this overwriting mechanism will be disabled (and thus an enclave restart, with the attendant start-up delay, must be incurred to overwrite again and inspect the results).

+#### Alternatives considered

 This approach was selected over a number of alternatives: